How to Photograph Fireworks Displays

 - Watch your Horizons – One thing that you should always consider when lining up fireworks shots is whether your camera is even or straight in it’s framing.
 This is especially important if you’re going to shooting with a wide focal length and will get other background elements in your shots (ie a cityscape).
 Keeping horizons straight is something we covered previously on this site and is important in fireworks shots also.
 As you get your camera on your tripod make sure it’s level right from the time you set up.

 - Vertical or Horizontal? – There are two main ways of framing shots in all types of photography, vertically (portrait) or horizontally (landscape).
 Both can work in fireworks photography but I personally find a vertical perspective is better – particularly as there is a lot of vertical motion in fireworks.
 Horizontal shots can work if you’re going for more of a landscape shot with a wider focal length of if you’re wanting to capture multiple bursts of fireworks in the one shot – but I don’t tend to go there that often.

 - Remember your framing – I find that when I photograph fireworks that I spend less time looking in my viewfinder and more looking at the sky directly.
-As a result it’s important to remember what framing you have and to see the light trails of unexploded rockets shooting into the sky.
+As a result it’s important to remember what framing you have and to watch that segment of the sky.
+Doing this will also help you to anticipate the right time for a shot as you’ll see the light trails of unexploded rockets shooting into the sky.